Search This Blog

-Taking it in at a surface glance, this sequel has everything a great "ghost story" horror entry should have in its tool box.
-The dark and brooding atmosphere, the effective foggy and shadowy color palette, a descent supernatural tale at the center, and a recurring sense of psychological terror used throughout.
+Taking it in at a surface level perspective, this The Woman In Black 2 has everything a great "ghost story" horror entry should have in its tool box.
+The dark and brooding atmosphere, the effective foggy and shadowy color palette, a decent enough supernatural tale at its center, and a recurring sense of psychological terror used throughout.
 So, even with all of these elements being taken into consideration, why did I come out of this feeling rather underwhelmed and practically bored overall?
-Admittedly, this was a bit of a dilemma for me thinking about the whole thing.
-It wasn't as cut and dry as it usually is for me to point out the flaws of a movie or series.
+Admittedly, this was a bit of a dilemma for me thinking about the whole thing once it was over.
+Usually, whenever I'm reviewing or movie or series, I can easily point out the areas that glaringly didn't work for me, yet this time around I felt a bit stumped by the experience.

-The Woman In Black 2 actually takes a few bold steps in preying specifically on that type of viewer-driven panic.
+As a matter of fact, this movie actually takes a few bold steps in preying specifically on that type of viewer-driven panic which is kinda admirable.
 However, much like everything else, I felt like I was seeing the effort of the attempt verses actually being terrified myself.
-The problem with these characters is that after they experience something that should be downright horrifying, they hardly react to said experience in a manner that would be relatable.
-One of the golden rules for horror (or any genre for that matter) is that, if the filmmaker wants the audience to feel immersed, characters onscreen should emote to the situations that they're in.
-This of course plays on the very natural reaction to us as human beings watching whenever we see someone experience a very powerful emotion in front of our eyes.
+The problem with these characters is that after they experience something that should be downright traumatizing, they hardly react to the experience in a manner that would be relatable or, dare I say, realistic.
+One of the golden rules for horror (or any genre for that matter) is that, if the filmmaker wants the audience to feel immersed and connected to what's happening, characters onscreen should emote to the situations that they're in.
+This of course plays on the very natural reaction that we have as human beings watching someone else experience a very powerful emotion towards something in front of our eyes.
 We feel inclined to share in that moment ourselves or have a reaction of our own.

 However, there is one particularly effective scene that stood out to me (although very minor and brief).
 There's a moment where one of the girls decide to question Edward (the main child character) about obtaining the picture that he drew after one of the the kids took it from him and died afterwards.
-What happens after the girl leaves is legitimately creepy as we simply see Edward staring up at the ceiling and watching a decrepit and zombie-like hand slither up a hole.
-Although not exactly frightening, what makes it effective is the emptiness of any profound and generic jump scare audio cue being inserted.
+What happens after the girl leaves is legitimately creepy as we simply see Edward staring up at the ceiling and watching a decrepit and zombie-like hand slither up a hole into the ceiling.
+Although not exactly frightening, what makes it effective is the emptiness of any bombastic and generic jump scare audio cue being inserted.
 The only sound that can be heard is the sound of the hand slipping pass the withered out shards of wood while disappearing into the darkness.
 This invokes a genuine sense of fear especially due to the fact that this hole is located right above the children's room.

 Rating: 5/10